Are you worried to protect your data from unwanted and unauthorized access?

 Step 5.
 Repeat.

 Yes.
-Repeat because your Data is dynamic, so classification of Data is an ongoing process in the organization.
+Repeat because your Data is dynamic, so classifying Data is an ongoing process in the organization.
 Do ensure efficiency to achieve effectiveness.

 What Elements Should You Look for in Your Data Classification Tool?